bernardphh/500px-APIless/README.md

 ![Main menu](/MainMenu.jpg)

-- The first 6 options are for data collection

-The output data are saved on disk in both CSV and HTML formats.
-When a task finished, the html file will be shown on the web browser.
+- The first 7 options are for data collection.
+The results of these tasks are saved on disk in CSV and HTML formats.
+CSV files are used for statistical analysis, and in the automated processes.
+HTML files are used for presentation, which happens after a data collection task is completed.

 - The options from 8 to 12, are the automated processes, or bots, that will perform some actions.
 The descriptions are self-explanatory.